Peer Work

 How does Peer Work calculate the marks?

-A student’s overall Peer Work score is an average of the Peer Work scores received for each question, which are values above or below 1 depending on how positively they were rated in relative to their other group members.
-If group members give each other the same marks (high or low) the everyone gets the same Peer Work score of 1.
+As noted, this resolves the scores to values above or below 1 depending on how positively a student was rated relative to their other group members.
+If group members give each other exactly the same marks (high or low) then everyone gets the same Peer Work score of 1.

 What happens if a group member does not complete their peer assessment?